The following document explores how requirements can be translated into a PageSeeder solution using the following tools:

 Inexpensive to use

-Because the following PageSeeder objects are easy to edit, they will help to keep the cost and time required to prototypes down:
+Because the following PageSeeder objects are straightforward to edit, they help to keep the cost and time required to prototypes down:

-- Built-in document types (e.g. default and references),
+- Built-in document types (for example, default and references).

 - Labels – document, section, paragraph and others.

 Build a comprehensive proof of concept—be prepared to throw it away.
 As most developers already know—nothing is as simple as it seems .

 It’s not difficult to shift markup, but all structure should exist in some form.
 Markup that prototypes quickly, like a paragraph label or even a ‘bold’ format, can be changed to something more permanent in production.
 Examples of more permanent objects are the following:

 Use cases should provide a list of actors:

 If auditability or security is important, create a member for the following:

 - Every user interacting with the system.